 Prior to co-founding Kiran, Alan was Executive Director of Tata Sons Limited from 2004-2009, where he was responsible for internationalising the Tata Group.
 From 1998 to 2003, he was chairman of the Jardine Matheson Group in India.

 He also chairs Griffin Growth Partners, a consulting firm advising international companies on their India and emerging markets business strategy.
-Alan is a non-executive director of UK-based Coats, a $1.6 billion textiles company, and Canada-based LNGaz, a small-scale LNG company he co-founded.
+Alan is a non-executive director of UK-based Coats plc, a $1.6 billion textiles company, and NASDAQ-listed Constellation Alpha Capital Corp.

 Earlier in his career, Alan served as Special Advisor to British Prime Minister John Major at No. 10 Downing Street’s Policy Unit and also worked in investment banking at S.G.
 Warburg & Co. in London.